OpenAPITools/openapi-generator/samples/client/petstore/csharp-netcore/OpenAPIClient-generichost-net6.0-nrt/docs/apis/FakeClassnameTags123Api.md

 <a name="testclassname"></a>
 # **TestClassname**
-> ModelClient TestClassname (ModelClient modelClient)
+> ModelClient TestClassname (ModelClient? modelClient)

 To test class name in snake case